yateeshchaturvedi/Symplique-Solutions_answer/Solution.md

 ## Working Logic:
-1. Writing data: New records are still saved in Cosmos DB (no cha
+1. Writing data: New records are still saved in Cosmos DB
 2. Reading data: Our read function:
    a.
 First checks Cosmos DB.
    b.
 If not found and the record is old, it fetches from Blob Storage.
-3. Archiving: A nightly job moves older records from Cosmos DB to Blob Storage.
+3. Archiving: A cron job moves older records from Cosmos DB to Blob Storage.

 ## Benefits:
 1. Major cost savings by reducing Cosmos DB storage and RUs.